Pearl: Colors

 Earrings and necklaces can also be classified by the grade of the color of the pearl: saltwater and freshwater pearls come in many different colors.
 While white, and more recently black, saltwater pearls are by far the most popular, other color tints can be found on pearls from the oceans.
 Pink, blue, champagne, green, and even purple saltwater pearls can be encountered, but to collect enough of these rare colors to form a complete string of the same size and shade can take years.

 The vast majority of inexpensive colored pearls have been subjected to some form of dye, often a fabric dye.
 This dye will only tend to penetrate the first layer or two of nacre, but this is enough to impart vivid and sometimes garish color to otherwise white pearls.
 Truly valuable pearls are never dyed, and this process is not believed to add to their market value and, in most cases, would only subtract from it.

+Pearl buttons

+Besides their use in jewelry, pearls and mother-of-pearl have historically been used in the manufacture of buttons.
+In India, the town of Mehsi, India is home to the country's only traditional pearl button manufacturing cluster.
+Established in the early 20th century, the industry uses freshwater oyster shells to produce pearl buttons.
+According to the Government of Bihar, the cluster historically comprised around 160 manufacturing units and provided direct employment to about 10,000 artisans and indirect employment to nearly 20,000 people.
+Mehsi-made pearl and buttons gained international recognition and were exported to Japan and several European countries.